LunarG/VulkanTools/via/README.md

 _via_YYYY_MM_DD_HH_MM.html_

 Where each component stands for the numeric values for year (YYYY), month (MM), day (DD), hour (HH), and minute (MM).

+#### --output_path
+The --output_path arument allows the user to specify a location for the output html file.
+For example, if the user runs `via --output_path /home/me/Documents`, then the output file will be `/home/me/Documents/via.html`.

 <BR />